An India Itinerary for First Timers

 My Suggested Itinerary in India for First-Timers

-India is huge, it feels like a hundred different countries in one, with 1.4 billion people with different languages, religions, and cultures all doing life in their own way.
+India is monumental, it feels like a hundred different countries in one, there are 1.4 billion people with different languages, religions, and cultures all doing life in their own way.

-For this India itinerary for first-timers, I have chosen three places that are super different from one another, and even though they are quite far apart, India is very well connected by train and cheap domestic flights.
+So for this India itinerary, I have chosen three places that are super different from one another.
+They are by no means close to each other, but don't worry as India is very well connected by train and cheap domestic flights.

 When to Travel to India